PTParta/Java-Web-Development-Project-2020/README.md

 # Java-Web-Development-Project-2020
 Helsinki University Web Server Programming Java course project

+Languages / frameworks used in this project are
+  - Java
+  - Spring Boot
+  - Thymeleaf
+  - HTML
+  - CSS
+  - Twitter Bootstrap

 The website is hosted by Heroku: https://ancient-bayou-73135.herokuapp.com

 In this course project the task was to create a "LinkedIn" website.